Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems

 Now we must modify the dynamical KMS symmetries.
 In the $\beta_0\to 0$ limit, the transformations~\eqref{dynamical KMS} are no longer well-defined.
 Instead, we impose continuous symmetries of the form~\eqref{dynamical KMS} or in the classical limit~\eqref{classical KMS} but now allow $\beta_0$ to be a continuous real parameter.
 Notice that if we take $\beta_0=\theta=0$, we find that our EFT is invariant under $\Theta$ alone.
 Therefore our action is invariant under the following symmetries that do not involve time reversal

 for arbitrary $\theta$ and $\beta_0$ such that $|\theta| \leq \beta_0$.
 In the classical limit, we have

 for arbitrary $\beta_0$.
 Notice that this classical KMS symmetry is a $U(1)$ symmetry that acts only on the advanced fields.
-As a result, there must be a retarded Noether current that is conserved.\footnote{The fact that the Noether current is retarded means that it is physical.} This Noether current has the interpretation of entropy and is conserved in the $T\to 0$ limit, as expected.
+As a result, there must be a retarded Noether current that is conserved.\footnote{The fact that the Noether current is retarded means that it is physically important at the level of the equations of motion.} This Noether current has the interpretation of entropy and is conserved in the $T\to 0$ limit, as expected.
 In the $T\neq 0$ limit, it is no longer conserved as the dynamical KMS symmetries are no longer continuous~\cite{H. Liu}.